ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ./CoppeliaSim/libLoadErrorCheck.sh
 ```

 For this course, we are accessing this simulator from python code, meaning we need to open a TCP port to connect to.
-For this, we use port 19999.
-This is specified on a script on the robot itself, which starts the

-If you want to not have to press the play button and such yourself, you can do this by installing the ZMQ plugin to CoppeliaSim from the [github](https://github.com/CoppeliaRobotics/zmqRemoteApi), to then interact with the simulator trough code like [described in the docs](https://www.coppeliarobotics.com/helpFiles/en/zmqRemoteApiOverview.htm), however, this requires compling C++ code with cmake (I cannot find any binaries), which might be a bridge too far if you're on Windows.
+For this, we start CoppeliaSim with the `-gREMOTEAPISERVERSERVICE_19999_FALSE_TRUE` flag.
+You don't have to remember this, you'll find `./scripts/start_coppelia_sim.sh` (and `".ps1`), which starts the program with this flag, too.

+This script also takes one argument, the scene to load.
+So, to load CoppeliaSim with a scene, for example the `./scenes/Robobo_Scene.ttt`, you can simply run `./scripts/start_coppelia_sim.sh ./scenes/Robobo_Scene.ttt`.
+This will open everything for you, ready to use.

+If all this worked, you have installed CoppeliaSim correctly.
+Just copy-paste this `CoppeliaSim` directory around, from this example directory to the `full_project_set` example to your own project directory to make sure it's available everywhere.

+You can now open it, and click and move around a bit.
+It's admittedly a rather akward UI, but you'll need to be somewhat familiar with it.

+One thing you'll notice is little text/script icons next to some nodes in the Scene, mostly on the Robobo.
+These are lua scripts that are running on the CoppeliaSim side.
+Double-click the script symbol to open them.

 ### Lua scripts

 Wait?
 We are learning an entirely new programming language?
 Well, yes.
 But, don't worry.
 Lua is a language that is designed specifically to be easy to pick up.
 You'll come across it more often if you end up doing profesional software developlement.
 It's a programming language designed to write config files and small add-ons in.
 I usually call it "sentient json" for that reason.
 It's famously easy to interface with from C, and quite fast.
 For example, it's the configuration / modding language of choise for games like World of Warcraft, Roblox and Factorio, and development tools ranging from Neovim to Redis to MediaWiki (the backend of Wikipedia and WikiData).
 Most people who write it are just making config files, and don't really know the langauge either.
 Just... bluff your way trough this one.
-Just [read the wikipedia page](https://en.wikipedia.org/wiki/Lua_(programming_language)#Features), and copy that when you need a loop, if-statement of similar.
+Just [read the wikipedia page](<https://en.wikipedia.org/wiki/Lua_(programming_language)#Features>), and copy that when you need a loop, if-statement of similar.
 The standard library is effectively nonexistant, and the syntax is extremly minimal, without support for classes or overloading or any other non-essential feature, so everything the language has to offer is in those few examples.

+Technically, CoppeliaSim also supports python scripts.
+However, this is only since recently, and we didn't get that working in time for the course.
+You can try to play around with that, if you want.
+However, I encourage you to use Lua, as that is what the Robobo itself uses, meaning you can peak that code whenever you need to see how to get something workinng.